poKe-Websites/poKe-CMS/README.md

 Contributing
 =============
 Contributors are very important for our project because it is the future.
-Create Your Own Website
+Create Your Own Website here today and view our contributors by [clicking here](https://github.com/poKe-Websites/poKe-CMS/graphs/contributors).